 Although there is no official dress code, going to the ballet certainly presents an opportunity to dress up.

-Please minimize disruptive noise during performances: Ballet performances are a wonderful event when the community gets together to experience the performing art form at one place and time.
-Many of our patrons are new comers while others are seasoned balletomanes and aficionados.
-Please be courteous and respectful to everyone during the performance by refraining from talking, rustling programs, using your cell phone to text or twitter, etc.
+Please minimize disruptive noise during performances.
+Ballet performances are a wonderful event when the community gets together to experience the performing art form at one place and time.
+Many of our patrons are newcomers while others are seasoned balletomanes and aficionados.
+Please be courteous and respectful to everyone during the performance by refraining from talking, rustling programs, using any electronic device, etc.

-For the safety and consideration of our artists and patrons please turn off cell phones, pagers and other electronic devices.
-The use of photographic and recording equipment during performances is strictly prohibited:
+For the safety and consideration of our artists and patrons, please turn off or silence any noise making devices.
+The use of photographic and recording equipment during performances is strictly prohibited.

-View dining options in the vicinity: Click Here
+Browse dining options in the vicinity: CLICK HERE

 An early exposure to the performing arts enriches young minds and fosters creativity for years to come.

-- Meals & Snacks: Available before the performance and during intermission in the lobby.
-Only bottled water is allowed inside the theatre.
+Meals and snacks are available before the performance and during intermission in the lobby.
+No food or beverages from outside sources are allowed in the Theatre.
+Only bottled water and beverages purchased at the Theatre are allowed inside the auditorium.